sakapon/KLibrary.Testing/README.md

 - Extends the Assert class
   - AreNearlyEqual, etc.
 - Creates a test method to be simplified
-  - for AreEqual and AreNearlyEqual
+  - Wrapping AreEqual or AreNearlyEqual
 - Creates random data
 - Measures execution time